amosproj/amos2024ss05-knowledge-graph-extractor/Documentation/getting-started.md

 make build-dev
 ```

+> [!NOTE]
-> You can now access the application at [http://localhost:8000](http://localhost:8000).
+> You can now access the application at [http://localhost:8080](http://localhost:8080.
 The development environment allows for immediate reflection of code changes.

 Next [Step](shortcuts.md)